Kettu Kalyanam: Kinship and purpose

 The principal purpose of the ritual was to lessen the excessive heat and sexual desire, which is considered to be higher in pubescent virgins.
 The virgin girls are associated with the goddess Bhadrakali, the pre-eminent deity in Kerala, and men are generally reluctant to deflower them as they are believed to be highly dangerous.
-After the tāli ritual, a girl was regarded as no longer being a dangerous virgin, they could began having sexual relationships.
+After this ritual, a girl was regarded as no longer being a dangerous virgin, they could began having sexual relationships.
 Thus, being regarded as having attained the status of a mature woman, they are ready to bear children to perpetuate their lineage.
 This social recognition of marriageability was entirely separate from community acknowledgement of physical maturity upon reaching puberty.
 For that, there was a separate ceremony, Thirandu Kalyanam, performed at a girl's menarche.

 The tāli-tying ritual was both a religious and legal ceremony between the lineage and enangu group, and thus can be seen as a form of mass marriage, even though it is in practice only a mock-marriage, while the later sambandham are actual marriages.

 The practice of this ritual is in decline since the 1920s after introduction of marriage reforms and societies switching away from matrilineality.